Recent Articles

 In addition, we have the experience and specialized testing equipment needed to help contractors in troubleshooting ducting systems that are particularly difficult to seal with elusive holes and leaks.

-Duct testing can be time consuming and difficult task to get good results, but you can rely on Pacific Northwest Inspections Group to help you save money and give you and your clients the best possible information about their home.
+Duct testing can be a time-consuming and difficult task to get good results, but you can rely on Pacific Northwest Inspections Group to help you save money and give you and your clients the best possible information about their homes.
 They will appreciate our service and feel confident in the work that was performed.

 What is a Blower Door Test?